sighook/pixload/README.md

 ## DESCRIPTION

-Set of tools for creating/injecting payload into images.
+Set of tools for ~~hiding backdoors~~ creating/injecting payload into images.

+The following image types are currently supported: BMP, GIF, JPG, PNG, WebP.

 Useful references for better understanding of `pixload` and its use-cases: